noctice007/XML-Parser/README.md

 # XML-Parser
-a simple library for parsing xml files
+A simple library for parsing xml files